You'll need to give us at least 4 weeks’ written notice before you want to move out. Find further details about the process.

 Finally, please ensure that nobody is living in your home when you move out.
 If there is, they’ll be evicted, and you'll be charged for our legal costs.

-Our lettings officer will let you know where to leave your keys at the final inspection.
+One of our colleagues will let you know where to leave your keys at the final inspection.
 This will be one of the following places:

 In the key safe at your property If you don't currently have a key safe, our team may install one during your notice period.
 If we’re unable to install a key safe, we’ll advise of alternate arrangements for returning your keys.